marcotroisi/blog/content/about/index.md

 ---
 I am a senior software engineer mainly involved with web development, with team leading experience.
 I absolutely love learning and experiencing new things, and I see software development &#8211; and technology as a whole &#8211; as a way for people to get things done more easily and faster.

-I am currently working as a software developer at a fintech startup in Ireland.
+I am currently working at a fintech startup in Ireland.
 Prior to that I have worked in Milan (Italy), Johannesburg (South Africa) and Berlin (Germany) for several different companies/organisations.
 I also occasionally freelance for small projects and contribute to [open source][1] projects.

 If you want to meet up and have a chat, discuss a project or ask me for help, please do not hesitate to [contact me][2].